UtrechtUniversity/SWORDS-template/README.md

 ## The SWORDS framework

-- Its goal is to analyze the FAIRness of GitHub repositories of {INSERT YOUR ORGANISATION NAME} researchers and see how they develop and manage software.
+- Its goal is to analyze the FAIRness of GitHub repositories of University of Potsdam researchers and see how they develop and manage software.
 The purpose of this research is to serve as a template for other researchers to scan and review repositories for their organisation as well.